IPhoto: History

-On June 27, 2014, Apple announced that they would cease development of iPhoto and work on a transition to their new Photos app.
-On February 5, 2015 Apple included a preview of Photos with a beta release of OS X Yosemite.

-On April 8, 2015, Apple released OS X Yosemite 10.10.3, which included the new Photos app. iPhoto and Aperture were discontinued and removed from the Mac App Store, but can still be downloaded by users who previously purchased them.
+On June 27, 2014, Apple announced that they would cease development of iPhoto and transition users to a new Photos app.
+On April 8, 2015, Apple released an update for OS X Yosemite, version 10.10.3, which included the new Photos app. iPhoto, as well as Apple's professional-oriented Aperture software, were both discontinued and removed from the Mac App Store.
+Users who previously purchased them can still re-download them.

-macOS Mojave 10.14 was the last version of macOS to officially support iPhoto.
-A free, open-source application called Retroactive can modify iPhoto to enable it to continue running on macOS Catalina through macOS Sonoma.
+macOS Mojave was the last version to support iPhoto.
+A free, open-source application called Retroactive can enable it to run on macOS versions up to and including macOS Golden Gate (27) but probably not later systems.

 Features

-macOS version
+Mac version

 iPhoto is designed to allow the importing of pictures from digital cameras, local storage devices such as USB flash drives, CDs, DVDs and hardrives to a user's iPhoto Library.
 Almost all digital cameras are recognized without additional software. iPhoto supports most common image file formats, including several Raw image formats. iPhoto also supports videos from cameras, but editing is limited to trimming clips.

-After photos are imported, they can be titled, labeled, sorted and organized into groups (known as "events").
-Individual photos can be edited with basic image manipulation tools, such as a red-eye filter, contrast and brightness adjustments, cropping and resizing tools, and other basic functions. iPhoto did not, however, provide the comprehensive editing functionality of programs such as Apple's own Aperture, Adobe's Photoshop, Album) or GIMP.
+After photos are imported, they can be titled, labeled, sorted and organized into groups known as "events".
+Basic editing functionality is included in iPhoto, including cropping, resizing, brightness and contrast adjustments, and a red-eye filter. iPhoto does not provide the comprehensive editing functionality of professional-oriented software and cannot be used with raw images.

-iPhoto offers numerous options for sharing photos.
-Photo albums can be made into dynamic slideshows, with the option to add music imported from iTunes.
-Photos can be shared via iMessage, Mail, Facebook, Flickr and Twitter.
-Creating and sharing iCloud Photostreams is possible as well. iPhoto is also able to sync photo albums to any iPod with a color display.
-These iPods might also have an audio/video output to allow photos to be played back, along with music, on any modern television.
-Additionally, photos can be printed to a local printer, or, in certain markets, be sent over the internet to Kodak for professional printing. iPhoto users can order a range of products, including standard prints, posters, cards, calendars, and 100-page hardcover or softcover volumes, although such services are available only to users in certain markets.
+Photo albums can be made into dynamic slideshows with the option to add music imported from iTunes.
+Photos could be shared via iMessage, Mail, Facebook, Flickr and Twitter, however iPhoto can no longer connect to these services due to its age.
+Creating and sharing Photo Streams on iCloud was possible until the feature was removed from iCloud.
+In some markets, professional photo printing and various products such as books, cards and calendars could be purchased through iPhoto until the services were discontinued.

+iPhoto is able to sync photo albums to any iPod with a color display.
+These iPods often supported an audio/video adapter to allow photos to be displayed along with music on a television or projector.